Rough Justice (British TV programme): Format

 Each programme concentrated on a separate case where a miscarriage of justice was alleged to have taken place.
 The first, titled The Case of the Handful of Hair, was broadcast on BBC1 on 7 April 1982, and concerned a 1976 murder case.
 It was watched by 11 million viewers.

+In 1992, the original team took the format to Channel 4, under the title Trial and Error - this ran until 2000.
+However, Rough Justice continued with new personnel.

 Cancellation

 The programme was cancelled by the BBC in November 2007 as a cost-cutting measure.
 Marcel Berlins, writing in The Guardian, pointed out that the "effort and care which went into the programme's investigations" frequently "uncovered basic flaws in our system of investigating crime, exposed police incompetence and revealed the shortcomings of forensic science."
 It was this effort, Berlins believed, and the high financial cost that it entailed, that led to the BBC decision that "the crass value-for-money criterion was not being fulfilled.
 Yet Rough Justice is a perfect example of what public service broadcasting, which the BBC is supposed to espouse, is all about."

 Simon Ford, who had worked as the programme's executive producer, said: "For 27 years (sic), a programme like Rough Justice has proved that television, as well as reporting on injustice, can actually change things.
 Without a dedicated team doing that, many individuals who are wrongly imprisoned will stay there and the British public will remain ignorant of the failings of our justice system.
 This is a tragedy for the prisoners themselves and our greater society."
 The BBC was also criticised for cancelling the programme while spending £18 million to launch a Gaelic-language channel "aimed at only 86,000, mainly Scottish, viewers, a population the size of Crawley, [West Sussex]."